Rodolfo9706/Buck-boost-controllers/README.md

 Use tools like Code Composer Studio (if needed) to debug or monitor the DSP's operation.
 Adjust parameters in DSPbbparameters_ROB.m as necessary and re-deploy the model to test different scenarios.
 Prerequisites

+### **.
+Prerequisites**
 To execute the code on the C2000 Launchpad DSP, ensure you have the following:

-MATLAB/Simulink with the Embedded Coder and C2000 support packages installed.
+- MATLAB/Simulink with the Embedded Coder and C2000 support packages installed.
-Texas Instruments Code Composer Studio (optional, for advanced debugging).
+- Texas Instruments Code Composer Studio (optional, for advanced debugging).
-Proper hardware setup, including power supply, connections, and any necessary sensors or actuators.
+- Proper hardware setup, including power supply, connections, and any necessary sensors or actuators.

 3. ### **Running the Simulations**